sjorsvanheuveln/express-react-boilerplate/README.md

 purging figured out yet.
 But perhaps I don't need to know that now.
 1. Basically it is already sort of purging, but not yet fully optimal.
   -> Let's move on!

+### 20 May: Continued after Lazy ###
+1. Fixed bootstrap/css hotreloading + found a workable quick setup for dev and css quick compiling
+2. Reactstrap only works with bootstrap 4. -> not bad, just for dev purposes!

 ## Epiphanies ##
 Being angry or in an angry position is just an excuse for not facing uncertainty/insecurity.
 It stops the creativity.